bplmaps/lmec-main-site/content/articles/april-maps.md

 title = "April Maps!"

 +++
 Every month when I look at our collections to decide what to share on social media, I do a search of the titles of our maps for the name of the month.
 This always gives me a really interesting look at the variety inherent in our collections!
-Here's a roundup of some April-related maps from over the centuries.
+Here's a roundup of some April-related maps from the 19th century.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:1257bd02d/full/,1200/0/default.jpg" caption="" class="figure-center" >}}